satyawaniaman/turbinQ3_builder/09. lazy-escrow/README.md

 pub struct Refund<'info> {
     #[account(mut)]
     pub maker: Signer<'info>,
-    pub token_a: Account<'info, Mint>,
+    pub mint_a: Account<'info, Mint>,
     #[account(
         mut,
-        associated_token::mint = token_a,
+        associated_token::mint = mint_a,
         associated_token::authority = maker,
     )]
-    pub ata_maker_token_a: Account<'info, TokenAccount>,
+    pub maker_ata_a: Account<'info, TokenAccount>,
     #[account(
         mut,
-        associated_token::mint = token_a,
+        associated_token::mint = mint_a,
         associated_token::authority = escrow,
     )]
-    pub vault_token_a: Account<'info, TokenAccount>,
+    pub vault: Account<'info, TokenAccount>,
     #[account(
         mut,
         close = maker,
-        seeds = [b"escrow", maker.key().as_ref()],
+        seeds = [b"escrow", maker.key().as_ref(), escrow.amount_a.to_le_bytes().as_ref()],
-        bump = *(escrow.load_bump()?),
+        bump = escrow.bump,
     )]
-    pub escrow: LazyAccount<'info, Escrow>,
+    pub escrow: Account<'info, Escrow>,
     pub token_program: Program<'info, Token>,
     pub associated_token_program: Program<'info, AssociatedToken>,
     pub system_program: Program<'info, System>,
 }
 ```

-In this context, we are passing all the accounts that we need to refund the funds and close the escrow account:
+In this context, we are passing all the accounts needed to refund the funds and close the escrow account:

-- `maker`: The account that is refunding the funds and closing the escrow account.
+- `maker`: The account refunding the funds and closing the escrow account.

-- `token_a`: The mint of the token the maker has deposited on the vault.
+- `mint_a`: The mint of the token the maker deposited in the vault.

-- `ata_maker_token_a`:  The Associated Token Account of the maker for the token_a.
-Mutable because it will receive the funds back.
+- `maker_ata_a`: The maker's Associated Token Account for mint_a.
+Mutable because it will receive the refunded tokens.

-- `vault_token_a`: The vault account that currently holds the tokens of token_a until the condition is either met or canceled (refunded).
+- `vault`: The vault account currently holding the mint_a tokens.
 Mutable because its funds are being transferred back to the maker.

-- `escrow`: The Escrow account that holds the state of the exchange agreement.
-In this example, we will be using the `LazyAccount` as the account type.
-Upon closure the rent is being transferred back to the maker.
+- `escrow`: The Escrow account holding the exchange agreement state.
+Upon closure, rent is transferred back to the maker.

-- `token_program`: The associated token program.
+- `token_program`: The SPL Token Program.

-- `associated_token_program`: The token program.
+- `associated_token_program`: The Associated Token Program.

 - `system_program`: The system program.